6112-fa25/6112-fa25.github.io/_pages/lectures.md

 ---
-title: Slides
+title: Lectures
-nav_order: 60
+nav_order: 85
 ---

-This page contains links to the presentations and supplementary material that accompany each class session throughout the semester.
+This page contains links to the presentations and supplementary material that accompany each lecture throughout the semester.

-{%include toc.html %}

-## Lectures

 {:style="counter-reset:step-counter 0"}